 Adjusting to a brave new world of cruising

 I know I sound pretty cynical.
 The sad reality is that this pandemic has touched all of us in so many ways.
-As much as I want a return to what used to be, it just isn’t going to happen, at least not for awhile.
-So many tragedies, so many lives touched and so many who will never travel again.
+As much as I want cruises to resume and to be how they used to be, it just isn’t going to happen for a while.

 When I first started to cruise, there weren’t kids clubs.
 I had to spend time with my parents.
 We played bingo and shuffleboard, cheered on goofy wooden horses that were moved around a painted track.
 Everyone played cards.

-Maybe, just maybe, when cruising resumes, the next couple of years will be more like a throw-back to how cruising used to be a decade or two ago.
+Maybe, just maybe, when cruising resumes, the next couple of years will be more like a throw-back to how cruising was a decade or two ago.
 Ships held fewer passengers, had one dining room and there was always a library on board.
-On the few ships that still have a library, the book cases will surely be locked.
+On the few ships that still have a library, the book cases will surely be locked for now.

 A ray of hope for future cruises